 I had a glamorous weekend sitting in front of a spreadsheet working on my taxes - which is second only to sitting in the middle of a snake pit when it comes to the hierarchy of dread in my life.
 But then a deep insight popped up for me.

-I flashed back to a workshop I did a million years ago when the kids were small, my marriage was in trouble and the business I ran with my ex was drowning both of us.
+I flashed back to a workshop I did a million years ago when the kids were small and my life was eating me alive.

 We did an exercise on money during that workshop.
 We were tasked with dragging our unconscious assumptions and associations about wealth to the conscious surface of our minds.